Commonly asked questions on the legal issues relating to temporary and agency workers

 Log in to view more of this content.
 If you don't have a web account why not register to gain access to more of the CIPD's resources.
 Please note that some of our resources are for members only.

 Defining fixed-term contracts

 Fixed-term contracts are contracts which are:

 - which terminate on the completion of a task or the occurrence/non-occurrence of a specified event (other than the attainment by the employee of the normal retiring age, if any, in that position).

-Even contracts which have a provision for early termination can be fixed term contracts.
-In Allen v National Australia Group Europe Ltd IRLR 847 EAT a project manager had a fixed term contract from 9 December 2002 until 31 July 2003.
+Even contracts which have a provision for early termination can be fixed-term contracts.
+In Allen v National Australia Group Europe Ltd (2004), a project manager had a fixed-term contract from 9 December 2002 until 31 July 2003.
 The contract contained a clause that either party could terminate the contract by giving one week's notice during the first six months of the contract.
 The employer dismissed the employee for incompetence in January, seven months before the contract was due to expire.
 The employee won his claim that he had been discriminated against under the Fixed-term Employees (Prevention of Less Favourable Treatment) Regulations 2002.
 The provision for earlier notice did not stop the contract being one for a fixed term.

-- not to be treated less favourably than a comparable permanent employee with regard to terms and conditions of employment
+- not to be treated less favourably than a comparable permanent employee regarding terms and conditions of employment

 - to be informed of suitable permanent vacancies in the organisation

 - to have their contracts automatically converted to indefinite ones after four years (the four years must start after 10 July 2002 and there must be two or more successive contracts)